Editor and content styles

 It is as easy in HTML if you decide to use our CDN:

 Some core editor features bring additional CSS to control the look of the content they produce.
-One of such examples is the image feature that needs special content styles to render images and their captions in the content.
+One such example is the image feature, which requires special content styles to render images and their captions within the content.
 Another would be the block quote feature that displays quotes in italics with a subtle border on the side.
 You can see both of these pictured below.

 :root {